Reda Kateb: Life and career

 Kateb was born in Ivry-sur-Seine, France, to an Algerian actor, Malek-Eddine Kateb, and a French nurse of Czech and Italian origin.
 He is a grandnephew of the Algerian writer Kateb Yacine.
 He grew up in Ivry-sur-Seine, in the Paris region, where he lived until 2011 before moving to Montreuil.

 His short film Pitchoune was presented in the Directors' Fortnight section at the 2015 Cannes Film Festival.

+Political views

+In June 2024, Katab signed a petition addressed to French President Emmanuel Macron demanding France to officially recognize the State of Palestine.